dwavesystems/dwave-ocean-sdk/docs/quantum_research/solver_properties_specific.rst

         -   First solver release

 .. [#]  Starting with the first time a solver's working graph changes after
-    2026-04-06, a solver's minor version is no longer used in the solver name;
+    2026-04-06, a solver's minor version is no longer used in the solver name.
-    for information, see the :ref:`solver-id-v2-v3` release note.
 .. [#]  Deployment dates are links to the related release note, if available.